sbaldasty/bedivere/README.md

 ### Aesthetics
 - [x] Claim detail form should have section headers
 - [x] Height of claim citations table should vary with contents
-- [ ] What is wrong with table column widths?
+- [x] Claim detail should not fill vertical space unless it needs to
 - [ ] Claim supports should stack vertically
-- [ ] Claim detail should not fill vertical space unless it needs to
+- [ ] What is wrong with table column widths?

 ### Bugs
 - [ ] Fix concurrent change listener list modifications